With nearly 600 miles of coastline and 16 inhabited islands, where better to spend the Year of Coasts and Waters than Orkney?

-Here are nine different ways you can experience our coasts and waters in 2020.
+Here are nine different ways you can experience our coasts and waters in 2020 and 2021.

 Plot a course for one of Orkney’s smaller islands and you’ll quickly become captivated by our friendly and welcoming communities.
 Hop on a ferry or buckle up on our eight-seater airplane and explore the history and heritage of places like Westray, Papa Westray and Rousay.
 Walk on the golden shores of Sanday, or visit Stronsay, a craft-lover's paradise.
 Smaller islands like Shapinsay and Eday are perfect for day trips too.
 Then there’s Hoy, Orkney’s high island, with its huge hills, its famous Old Man and some of Orkney’s most special scenery.